Phalaenopsis hygrochila

-Phalaenopsis hygrochila, also known as 湿唇兰 (shi chun lan) in Chinese, is a species of epiphytic orchid native to Assam, Borneo, China South-Central, China Southeast, East Himalaya, Laos, Malaya, Myanmar, Bangladesh, Nepal, Sumatera, Thailand, Vietnam and West Himalaya.
+Phalaenopsis hygrochila, also known as 湿唇兰 (shi chun lan) in Chinese, is a species of epiphytic orchid native to Assam, China South-Central, China Southeast, East Himalaya, Laos, Myanmar, Thailand, and Vietnam.

 Taxonomy

 This species has a complex taxonomic history and has been previously assigned to several genera.

 Description

 The 5–10 cm, sometimes up to 20 cm long stems are 8–15 mm wide and enclosed within persistent leaf sheaths.
 They bear oblong to obovate-oblong, unequally bilobed, coriaceous leaves, between 17 and 29 cm in length and 3.5-5.5 cm in width.
 Yellow flowers of 4–5 cm in diameter with purple spotting and a white lip with lavender colouration on the midlobe are produced on 5-8 flowered, axillary and often pendent inflorescences.
 One plant may produce up to 6 inflorescences at a time.
 Flowering occurs throughout June and July.
 The diploid chromosome count is 2n = 38.
 Each pollinium is completely divided into two unequal halves.
-The seeds are 238.7 µm long and 81.2 µm wide.
+The seeds are 238.7 μm long and 81.2 μm wide.